webmachinelearning/webmachinelearning.github.io/_posts/2022-12-08-try-out-webnn-api-early-using-webnn-polyfill.md

 ## Vision

-We will continously develop the WebNN Polyfill to keep it align with the WebNN API spec.
+We will continuously develop the WebNN Polyfill to keep it aligned with the WebNN API spec.
 At the same time, WebNN API development in [Chromium][webnn in chromium] is in full swing, we hope it won't take too long to bring hardware acceleration access to Web developers through WebNN API.